 Tableau Server External Repository

-This topic and the information detailed in this topic is about Tableau Server external repository.
+This topic is an overview of the Tableau Server external repository.

 External Repository Considerations